Researcher seeks help finding historic restrictive covenants in deeds and titles denying people of color the right to own property.Read More…

 A week after the hearing, the City Council will vote on the plan by resolution as non-binding City policy.
 The plan identifies future actions that will need to correspond to future regional decisions about HCT and other major infrastructure investments in the corridor.
 This will ensure that Barbur, the adjoining neighborhoods and the City can take advantage of opportunities when they arise to move the community's shared vision forward.

 A copy of the recommended concept plan is now available for the public to review.

-Your comments for the April 24th hearing are appreciated in person or via:
+Your comments are appreciated in person or via: